shuheng-liu/floydhub-tutorial/README.md

 Are you running on a CPU instance or a GPU instance?
 You can specify the instance type with one of the following `--cpu`, `--gpu`, `--cpu2`, `--gpu2`.
 If none of them is supplied, the job will be run on a `cpu` machine by default.

-Make sure you have enough instance time as jobs will be shutdown once you run out of your instance time.
+Make sure you have enough instance time as jobs will be shutdown once you run out of time.
 One way to prevent this is to enable **auto refresh** of your instance time.

 ### Python environment and dependencies